OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

 SSH Authentication
 ================================================================================

 This guide will show you how to enable and use the SSH authentication for the OpenNebula CLI.
-Using this authentication method, users login to OpenNebula with a token encrypted with their private ssh keys.
+Using this authentication method, users log in to OpenNebula with a token encrypted with their private SSH keys.

 Requirements
 ============